Rath2601/core_java/README.md

 ### **ABSTRACT CLASS**:

-*can't create object.
-To create object must be inherited. (interface dont have constructor) *can have both abstract method and concrete method.
+* can't create object.
+To create object must be inherited. (interface dont have constructor)
+* can have both abstract method and concrete method.
-*static & final keyword never comes with abstract method.
+* static & final keyword never comes with abstract method.
-*abstract methods must be declared not defined.
+* abstract methods must be declared not defined.
-*abstract methods must be overriden.
+* abstract methods must be overriden.
-*variable can't be abstract.
+* variable can't be abstract.
-*can have static and non static block.
+* can have static and non static block.
-*If child class of abstract class is final, then you can't add new abstract method.
+* If child class of abstract class is final, then you can't add new abstract method.

 ### **INTERFACE**:

-*Can't have an object.
-To create object must be inherited. (interface dont have constructor) *default methods only allowed in interfaces.
+* Can't have an object.
+To create object must be inherited. (interface dont have constructor)
+* default methods only allowed in interfaces.
 If it is overridden , it's AM should be public.
-*we can use private / static / default method to implement some logic in interface itself.
+* we can use private / static / default method to implement some logic in interface itself.
-*all methods are public abstract.
+* all methods are public abstract.
-*all variables are public static final.
+* all variables are public static final.
-*can't have static and non static block.
+* can't have static and non static block.

 ## **INNER CLASSES**:

-uses of inner class:
+*uses of inner class*:
-1.A member inner class is a class defined within another class and behaves like a member of the outer class.
+1. A member inner class is a class defined within another class and behaves like a member of the outer class.
 (OuterClass.InnerClass ic =o.new InnerClass();)
-2.A member class can be static also.
-(OuterClass.InnerClass ic =new OuterClass.InnerClass();) 3.class created inside method, can be accessed only within the method.
+2. A member class can be static also.
+(OuterClass.InnerClass ic =new OuterClass.InnerClass();)
+3. class created inside method, can be accessed only within the method.
-4.anonymous inner class used when you need a one-off implementation.
+4. anonymous inner class used when you need a one-off implementation.
-(i.e interface anonymous inner class instantiated | that particular object reference used to call that method alone) 5.For the above all unimplemented methods will be used for a single object creation using anonymous inner class.
+(i.e interface anonymous inner class instantiated | that particular object reference used to call that method alone)
+5. For the above all unimplemented methods will be used for a single object creation using anonymous inner class.

 ## **INBUILD CLASSES** :

-*By default java.lang package will be imported (implicitly) *Other packages we're importing it to use them in your code without needing to specify their full package.
+* By default java.lang package will be imported (implicitly)
+* Other packages we're importing it to use them in your code without needing to specify their full package.

-1.classes like Math, String, StringBuffer, StringBuilder, all wrapper classes, Arrays.
+1. classes like Math, String, StringBuffer, StringBuilder, all wrapper classes, Arrays.

 ## **EXCEPTION HANDLING** :

 ## **WRAPPER CLASSES** :

-1.Wrapper classes -> Byte, Short, Integer, Long, Float, Double, Character, Boolean. (wraps its respective primitive type) 2.Once an object is created, its value cannot be changed. (immutable).
+1. Wrapper classes -> Byte, Short, Integer, Long, Float, Double, Character, Boolean. (wraps its respective primitive type)
+2. Once an object is created, its value cannot be changed. (immutable).
 [AtomicInteger, AtomicLong are mutable, suitable for multithreading]
-3.Also these classes are also final and can't be subclassed.
+3. Also these classes are also final and can't be subclassed.
-4.wrapper classes cache frequently used values to improve performance.
+4. wrapper classes cache frequently used values to improve performance.
 [Integer.valueOf(100) will return same object reference]
-5.Conversion Utilities to convert between datatypes.
+5. Conversion Utilities to convert between datatypes.
-6.Wrapper classes can have null values, when we use Optional values, Database Interaction, working with Collections.
+6. Wrapper classes can have null values, when we use Optional values, Database Interaction, working with Collections.

 ## **STRING MANIPULATION**: